 This command instructs the base station to notify the whole network of the availability of a new program image.
 This notification is currently done via TinyOS dissemination service, and it triggers all motes in the network to get the new program image.
-Upon receiving the complete image over-the-air, each node automatically reboots and reprograms itself.
+After all motes receive the image over-the-air, you can instruct the base station to disseminate a command to reprogram the network.
+For example,